alpatine/project-euler-python/doc/source/prelim/generating-prime-numbers.md

 ```

 While this implementation is correct and accurate to the algorithm described
 above, it can be made faster.
-We know there is only 1 even prime number (2), so
+We know there is only 1 even prime number, 2, so
 there is no point in storing or processing any larger even numbers.
 We also know
 the smallest odd prime is 3.
 Putting this together we should start the list at
 3, with each subsequent element representing the next odd number.